Schenectady Nursing Home Abuse Lawyers

-- Bedsores, also known as decubitus ulcers, are a common sign because it indicates that your loved one has remained in a lying or sitting position for long periods without change.
+- Bedsores, also known as decubitus ulcers, are a common sign of neglect because they indicate that your loved one has remained in a lying or sitting position for long periods without change.

-- Bruises, abrasions and broken bones can indicate frequent falls resulting from inadequate supervision or may even be used as an excuse to ask physical abuse.
+- Bruises, abrasions and broken bones can indicate frequent falls resulting from inadequate supervision or may even be used as an excuse to mask physical abuse.

 Some of Our Related Areas of Practice

-We also handle the following related claims, among others:
+We also handle the following related injury claims, among others: